moon004/Go-deezer-downloader/README.md

 [![](https://img.shields.io/appveyor/ci/gruntjs/grunt.svg)](https://github.com/moon004/Go-deezer-downloader/branches)

+# Attention!
+***This project will be under maintenance, since there's a change in Deezer Server's API, so stay tune, Sorry for the inconvenience caused.***

 ## Golang Premium Deezer music Downloader
 Download songs from Deezer in mp3 format.
 Any request of improvement are welcomed, just file a new issue~